klix-app/klix-developer-documentation-website/docs/pay-later-widget.md

 ## Representative example

 This API endpoint allows you to retrieve a representative example.
+The amount should correspond to the exact product price.

 ```url
 https://api.klix.app/financing/v2/preliminary-offers/pl/representative-example?b=702314b8-dd86-41fa-9a22-510fdd71fa92&a=56000&d=12&l=en